 - Barth-Cohen, L., & Medina, E. (2017).
 USING MODELS TO UNDERSTAND SEA LEVEL RISE.
 The Science Teacher, 84(7), 33.

-- Barth-Cohen, L. A, & Wittmann, M. C. (in press).
+- Barth-Cohen, L. A, & Wittmann, M. C. (2017).
 Aligning Coordination Class Theory with a New Context: Applying a Theory of Individual Learning to Group Learning.
 Science Education.

 - Barth-Cohen, L., & Wittmann, M. C. (2016, June).
 Expanding Coordination Class Theory to Capture Conceptual Learning in a Classroom Environment.
 In Looi, C. K., Polman, J. L., Cress, U., and Reimann, P. (Eds.).
 (2016).
 Transforming Learning, Empowering Learners: The International Conference of the Learning Sciences (ICLS) 2016, Volume 1.
 Singapore: International Society of the Learning Sciences. pp. 386-393.
 Published, 06/2016.